martinschorb/volumealign/docs/index.md

 At EMBL, this is the graphical cluster node.
 This means, you can access it through a graphical login and launch the web interface from there.

 [Here](x2go.md) you can find details on how to set up this procedure.

+##

+- Do not use spaces or hash signs in the directory name